beautiful-ha-long-3christian-joudreyferry-building-port

 Best Time for Lamkhaga Pass Trek

 The lamkhaga pass trek is best undertaken from the 3rd or 4th week of May through September.
+Raacho Trekkers schedules departures for the lamkhaga pass trek in late May, June, and post-monsoon September, with group sizes kept small to preserve the wilderness experience.

 During April and early May, the upper valleys of Baspa (Kinnaur) and Kyarkoti (Harsil) remain heavily snow-covered, making glacier traverses extremely difficult.